Kaidenki/whatsapp-bot/README.md

 ## ⚠️ Disclaimer

-WhatsApp name, its variations, and the logo are registered trademarks of Facebook.
-We have nothing to do with the registered trademark.
+WhatsApp name, its variations, and the logo are registered trademarks of meta.
+I have nothing to do with the registered trademark.
 Aurora is not made by WhatsApp Inc. Misusing it might result in your WhatsApp account being banned!
 **I am not responsible for banning your account.**
 Use aurora at your own risk by keeping this warning in mind.